bilalahmad99/bilalahmad99.github.io/pages/gcloud_secrets.md

 So finally Gcloud launched its own secret manager as a service.
 I got to know from Seth Vargo's [tweet](https://twitter.com/sethvargo/status/1220035296018018310), who btw, if you don't follow, has given some great talks around DevOps and generally on technology.
-Before this, gcloud did not have anything around this to compete with [AWS Secret manager](https://aws.amazon.com/secrets-manager/) and [Hashicorp Vault](https://www.vaultproject.io/).
-Ofcourse you could use both of these and integrate with your gcloud resources.
+Before this, Gcloud did not have anything around this to compete with [AWS Secret manager](https://aws.amazon.com/secrets-manager/) and [Hashicorp Vault](https://www.vaultproject.io/).
+Of course you could use both of these and integrate with your Gcloud resources.
 But after this, the integration is seamless.

 Secret Manager allows you to store multiple version of a secret and only the permitted IAM role account can access or edit them, according to the permissions given to the role.